jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

+- variant grid

 - Add full-screen focus view for sandbox
   - make instrument panel show on mobile

+- extract stories so we can do real HMR and have more control over props for each component in a Story

 - show Story and Variant code in instrument panel using code editor: {data.loadedModules.svxRaw}
   - <!-- i-tabler-code"-->